Home

 Are Cocker Spaniels prone to separation anxiety?

 Cocker Spaniels need brushing 2-3 times weekly, baths every 4-6 weeks, and professional grooming every 6-8 weeks.
-Regular ear cleaning is essential to prevent infections in their long, floppy ears.
+Their ears need to be cleaned regularly.

 Cocker Spaniels typically live 12 to 15 years.
 Providing proper care, a balanced diet, regular exercise, and routine veterinary check-ups can help ensure a healthy and happy lifespan.